CharlesCNorton/yoflo-cli/README.md

 yoflo --model_path ./models/florence-2 --class_name "dog" --phrase "Is the dog sitting?" --debug --screenshot --beep
 ```

-This command starts the YO-FLO-CLI tool using the Florence-2 model located in `./models/florence-2`, sets the target class to "dog", and the binary inference phrase to "Is the dog sitting?".
+This command starts the YOFLO-CLI tool using the Florence-2 model located in `./models/florence-2`, sets the target class to "dog", and the binary inference phrase to "Is the dog sitting?".
 The `--debug` flag enables debug mode for detailed output.
 The `--screenshot` and `--beep` flags enable screenshot capture and sound alerts upon detection, respectively.

 ## Script Overview

-The core functionality of YO-FLO-CLI is encapsulated in the `yoflo.py` script.
+The core functionality of YOFLO-CLI is encapsulated in the `yoflo.py` script.
 Here’s a high-level overview of its capabilities:

 - **Model Initialization**: Loads the Florence-2 model and processor.
 - **Object Detection**: Uses the model to detect objects in images and annotate them with bounding boxes and labels.